keras-team/keras-hub/ROADMAP.md

 These examples should be easy to follow, run within a colab notebook, and provide a practical starting place for solving most real-world NLP problems.
+Given the scale of modern NLP models, this will often involve scaling down the model or data size for a particular task while preserving the core of what we are trying to explain to the reader.

 This will continue to be a key investment area for the library.
 If you have an idea for a guide or example, please open an issue to discuss.

-By the end of 2022, most new keras.io NLP examples should be using the KerasNLP library.
+By the end of 2022, most new NLP examples on keras.io should be use KerasNLP library.

 ## Citation bar